How to achieve MDR Compliance for Class I medical devices

 iii) Prepare technical documentation

-It should also set out plans for PMS and other activities as per MDR Article III.
+It should also set out plans for PMS and other activities as per MDR Annex III.
 A well organised technical documentation file is crucial in demonstrating your device’s compliance.
 Since most Class I devices are self-certified, manufacturers may overlook the importance of a detailed, well-structured, and clear medical device technical file.

 Even though it is self-certified, the manufacturer is required to make the technical documentation available to the Competent Authority, authorised representative (if applicable), and notified body (when applicable).
 So, it is essential to make sure that the documents are prepared in a clear, orderly, and unambiguous manner.